scenerystack/community/docs/reference/api/scenery-phet/LevelSupportColumnNode.md

 # LevelSupportColumnNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/LevelSupportColumnNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/LevelSupportColumnNode.ts) for the most up-to-date information.

 ## Overview

 Node that represents a support column with a flat top.
 An example use case can be seen in Balancing Act,